-Skills Not to Include on a Resume
+What Not to Include

-Obsolete Skills: If you are, or were, a pro at working with outdated software or technology such as MS-DOS, Lotus 1-2-3, or Vista, for example, don’t put it on your resume.
+If you are, or were, a pro at working with outdated software or technology such as MS-DOS, Lotus 1-2-3, or Vista, for example, don’t put it on your resume.
 If you know how to backup files onto a floppy disk, keep that skill to yourself.

 If you have been out of the workforce for a while, take the time to ensure you have current skills listed on your resume that employers demand and value.

-General and Overused Skill Words: LinkedIn publishes an annual list of buzzwords that people overuse in their profiles.
-Some of those words don’t belong on your resume either.
-Before you use them, consider if there’s another, more specific, term that would better describe your abilities.
+LinkedIn published a list of buzzwords that people overuse in their profiles.
+Some of these words don’t belong on your resume either.
+Before you use them, consider if there’s another, more specific term that would better describe your abilities.
 Here’s a sample of some words on LinkedIn’s list of overutilized words:

-Be careful not only with the skills you list but how you word those skills and weave them into your listed experience.
+Be careful not only with the skills you list but also with how you word those skills and weave them into your listed experience.
 This list of 30 words that will make or break your resume can spark some ideas.

-Skills That Everyone Should Have Already: Some of the overused buzzwords listed above are skills or traits that employers already expect job applicants to have as a minimum requirement.
+Some of the overused buzzwords listed above are skills or traits that employers already expect job applicants to have as a minimum requirement.

-Employers expect that you’ll be focused, have some experience unless you’re applying for an entry-level position, and will do an excellent job if they hire you.
+Employers expect that you’ll be focused, have some experience (unless you’re applying for an entry-level position), and will do an excellent job if they hire you.
 You don’t need to spell out these basic assumptions on your resume for the employer.

 Before you submit your resume to apply for a job, take the time to review and refresh your resume so that it's going to give you the best opportunity to get the interview.

 How can you tell what the employer wants in a perfect applicant for the job?
-You can pick up a lot from the job posting, and, it would help to also invest some time researching the job and the company itself to learn more details.
+You can pick up a lot from the job posting, and it would help to also invest some time researching the job and the company to learn more details.

 Here’s what to look for when you’re reviewing the job ad, including how to evaluate the job title, qualifications, requirements, responsibilities, and required experience.